dev-servers/fe-assignment/README.md

 ### Tasks

+-   Use provided wireframe and implement elegant web design
 -   Implement your designs using **Angular component**/ **Angular Material** and style them using **SCSS**
 -   Connect your application to the **CodeSubmit Movie Database** at https://wookie.codesubmit.io/movies
 -   For authentication pass the "Authorization: Bearer Wookie2019" header